Horiodino/terrago/README.md

-tool for getting cluster metrices and monitoring there are alot of problems so plese feel free to contribute if you dont get anything ping me i will explain you :)
+this repo contains a tool for monitoring your cluster ... it communicates with kube-api and fetches the metrices